narmstro2020/02_Website_and_Database_Development_25-26/03_Styling with CSS/02_CSS Colors, Units, Fonts/Assignments/Assignment (English).md

 4. **RGBA Section**: Show transparency with at least 3 different alpha values
 5. **HSL Section**: Create a color scheme using hsl()
 6. **HSLA Section**: Combine HSL with transparency

-### Specific Tasks
-1. Create a "rainbow" effect using at least 7 different colors in any format
-2. Demonstrate transparency by layering elements with RGBA or HSLA
-3. Create a monochromatic color scheme (different shades of the same color)
-4. Style text color AND background color for each section
-5. Add a footer with a gradient-like effect using transparency

 ## Starter Code

 index.html